Jzeken/PortfolioBlog/README.md

 	-User (Devise)

 ## User Stories
-	-As a user, I want to be able to create post, so that I can share what I am learning on my blog -As a user, I want to be able to edit & destroy posts, so that I can manage my blog.
+	-As a user, I want to be able to create post, so t hat I can share what I am learning on my blog -As a user, I want to be able to edit & destroy posts, so that I can manage my blog.
 	-As a user, I want to be able to write posts in markdown format so that it's easy for me to write posts.
 	-As a user, I want to be able to highlight the various syntax of code blocks that I share on my blog.